 1. The status quo trap

-Those who make the changes always take a risk.
+Those who make changes always take a risk.
 They are well aware that most people are heavily influenced by the outcome bias and will accuse them of making a bone-headed decision if things don’t work out.

 That fear of being blamed makes the status quo look like the safer option, even though it may not be.
 Of course people also won’t admit their fear of being on the hook for an outcome that can’t be predicted with certainty.
 Instead they’ll argue for “slowing things down,” “collecting more information,” or ” taking time for additional analysis.”